Hans van Breukelen

 Johannes Franciscus "Hans" van Breukelen (/nl/; (Note: Van in isolation: /nl/.) born 4 October 1956) is a Dutch former professional footballer who played as a goalkeeper.
 He was the technical director of the Royal Dutch Football Association (KNVB) from 2017 until 2018.

 Van Breukelen grew up in De Bilt, where he played in the BVC youth academy.
-In 1976, he moved to FC Utrecht, where he played 142 matches.
+In 1976, he moved to Utrecht, where he played 142 matches.
 After two years with Nottingham Forest, Van Breukelen moved to PSV Eindhoven in 1984.
 With PSV, he won six league titles and three domestic cups.
 In 1988, Van Breukelen also won the European Cup as part of the Treble after saving Benfica's sixth penalty in the shoot-out.
 In the Netherlands, he was named Goalkeeper of the Year four times.

 Van Breukelen played 73 caps for the Netherlands national team.
-At UEFA Euro 1988 with The Netherlands; Van Breukelen stopped a penalty in the final.
+At UEFA Euro 1988 with the Netherlands, Van Breukelen stopped a penalty in the final.
 He also appeared at the 1990 World Cup and UEFA Euro 1992.
 After his career, he became an entrepreneur in different non-football business ventures, although he served as director of football at FC Utrecht and was a member of the PSV board of directors from 2010 to 2016.

 Hans van Breukelen is one of five European players to ever win a Treble with their club and a cup with their national team in the same year.
 The other four players are his teammates Berry van Aerle, Ronald Koeman, Gerald Vanenburg and Wim Kieft.

 Early years

 Van Breukelen, born in Utrecht, started playing club football at amateur team BVC from De Bilt in 1964.

 In 1974, he reached the BVC first team at age 17.
-A few months later, Van Breukelen was transferred to FC Utrecht.
-In his youth, he studied to become a teacher; even after he signed for FC Utrecht, he finished his study in pedagogy and taught at schools.
+A few months later, Van Breukelen was transferred to Utrecht.
+In his youth, he studied to become a teacher; even after he signed for Utrecht, he finished his study in pedagogy and taught in schools.

 Club career

-FC Utrecht and Nottingham Forest
+Utrecht and Nottingham Forest

-Van Breukelen started out in the FC Utrecht reserve team, but soon became the club's third goalkeeper behind Blagoje Istatov and Jan Stroomberg.
+Van Breukelen started out in the Utrecht reserve team, but soon became the club's third goalkeeper behind Blagoje Istatov and Jan Stroomberg.
 On 20 March 1977, Van Breukelen made his official debut after being chosen to replace Istanov in the match against Sparta, which Utrecht lost 3–0 away from home.
 He would later become the first-choice between the sticks for four years.